Ford strengthens its business and prepares for sustained growth in 2026

 Ford Motor Company stock price forecast for 2025

-On the weekly chart, Ford shares have traded within a range between 8.60 and 13.00 USD since 2022.
-In April 2025, the F share price briefly broke below the lower boundary of this range, resulting in a MACD convergence signalling a potential price increase.
-As a result, Ford shares rose by 35% from April to August.
-Following the quarterly earnings release, demand for the automaker’s shares remained strong, increasing the likelihood of further price appreciation.
-Based on the recent performance of Ford Motor Company shares, the potential price movements in 2025 are as follows:
+On the weekly timeframe, Ford’s shares have traded between 8.60 and 13.10 USD since 2022.
+In April 2025, F briefly broke below the lower boundary of this range, leading to the formation of a MACD convergence, signalling a potential price increase.
+As a result, Ford’s stock rose by 69% between April and November.
+Following the publication of the quarterly report, investor demand for Ford shares remained strong, raising the likelihood of further price growth.
+Based on the current performance of Ford Motor Company’s share price, the possible scenarios for 2025 are as follows:

 Ford Motor Company stock analysis and forecast for 2025